About Menard Family Institute for Economic Inquiry

-Creighton's Institute for Economic Inquiry seeks to generate robust discussions on campus about markets and how economic freedom effects human flourishing.
+Creighton's Menard Family Institute for Economic Inquiry seeks to generate robust discussions on campus about markets and how economic freedom affects human flourishing.
 The Institute supports programs that analyze economic and social outcomes from a variety of academic perspectives, including economics, ethics, and entrepreneurship.

 The Institute upholds the University's commitment to examining issues from diverse perspectives, including that of Creighton's Jesuit, Catholic faith.
 Institute faculty draw inspiration from Jesuit thinkers including Francisco Suárez and Juan de Salas, leaders of the sixteenth-century counter-reformation in Catholic thought.